 Healthy Michigan Plan caseloads grew very quickly, reaching over 240,000 individuals in the first two months after implementation and then increasing by a monthly average of over 30,000 individuals from May 2014 to March 2015.
-Cases have gradually increased since, with a recent plateauing trend.
-Recent caseload increases are due to the ongoing COVID-19 pandemic.
+Cases have gradually increased since, with a plateauing trend before the ongoing COVID-19 pandemic and federal prohibition on closing Medicaid cases.